 In other words, with a low volume of carbs, we often can lose water levels.
 Start your day by drinking 400-600 ml of water.
 (You can add some lemon or lime for extra flavor.)

 Then sip 200-300 ml every 3-4 hours (or whenever you feel thirsty).
 Check and monitor your urine levels to notice any signs of dehydration.

 Calorie restriction, changing the environment, changing diet, and stress can all alter the frequency of your bowel movement.

-The best practice you can do is to make sure you’re drinking enough water, eating fiber rich foods, stay physically active, get plenty of rest and be mindful when traveling.
+The best practice you can do is to make sure you’re drinking enough water, eating fiber-rich foods, staying physically active, getting plenty of rest, and being mindful when traveling.